Hornbill-Docs/esp-fundamentals/esp-fundamentals/security/single-sign-on.md

 - [Shibboleth Identity Provider](https://shibboleth.atlassian.net/wiki/spaces/IDP4/overview)
 - [OpenAthens (EduServ)](http://www.openathens.net/)

-As you might expect, different vendors may well use different terminology to describe the configuration required in the IDP but typical examples would be __Service Provider Profile__ or __Relying Party Trust__ (see below for Example IDP configurations and references).
+As you might expect, different vendors may well use different terminology to describe the configuration required in the IdP but typical examples would be __Service Provider Profile__ or __Relying Party Trust__ (see below for Example IdP configurations and references).
 It is likely that you will need an entry in your IdP to represent each of the Hornbill Realms Service URL's (i.e. user and customer), depending on what you want to configure SSO for.

-:::warning
+:::warning "DDD"
 Although Hornbill does have expertise around our own platform and its SAML 2.0 implementation, configuration, and behavior, we use the generic language associated with the SAML 2.0 specification and not the language/terminology adopted by any specific vendors identity provider platforms.
-Hornbill's technical staff are __NOT__ experts with the specifics of the various identity provider technologies and platforms in common use, or even IDPs that are known to work with Hornbill.
-It is important to understand that Hornbill complies the SAML 2.0 specification to the letter, so if your IDP supports SAML 2.0 then it should work with Hornbill without issue.
+Hornbill's technical staff are __NOT__ experts with the specifics of the various identity provider technologies and platforms in common use, or even IdPs that are known to work with Hornbill.
+It is important to understand that Hornbill complies the SAML 2.0 specification to the letter, so if your IdP supports SAML 2.0 then it should work with Hornbill without issue.

 Each organization's identity provider implementation, and its configuration will be unique to their organization.
 When configuring SSO with Hornbill it will be necessary for you to have someone internally within your own organization who has the requisite knowledge and expertise, as well as a working knowledge of your own identity provider and its configuration within your organization, on hand.
-This is typically someone that has access to your iDP and the authority to make changes to it in order to configure Hornbill as an application your IDP with authenticate for.
+This is typically someone that has access to your IdP and the authority to make changes to it in order to configure Hornbill as an application your IdP with authenticate for.
 You should refer your technical expert to this document, as well as other related configuration documentation which will provide them with the detailed technical information they will need in order to facilitate the planning and configuration of Single Sign-On for your organization.
 :::

 ## SSO Digital Certificates